SENCO: Mrs Millband

 Carre’s Grammar School prides itself on being an inclusive school and we are committed to encouraging and enabling all of our students to unlock their full potential.
 We recognise that a number of our students will, at different stages of their development, require tailored and targeted support over and above the usual academic and pastoral provision.
 The Student Support Team at Carre’s also aims to tailor and target support for individual students who have been identified as having a specific learning need, so that he or she can:

-We are privileged to have a dedicated Student Support Suite based in the old School House which is staffed by a team of three experienced Student Support Officers.
+We are privileged to have a dedicated Student Support Suite based in the old School House which is staffed by a team of four experienced Learning Mentors.
 We have a central Hub with four adjacent rooms available for study or support interventions.
-Three of the rooms are named after famous people from Lincolnshire who were pioneers in their field: George Boole, Sarah Swift and Chad Varah.
-The fourth room acknowledges the long-standing county connection with the RAF: Cranwell.
-We look to celebrate the success of former students as well as the diversity of our 21st century society by displaying a range of inspiring biographies in each of the rooms.

 We always have a member of the student support team on duty in the Hub so that there is access to support throughout the school day.